Muira Puama Summary:

 Avoid consuming with excessive amounts of caffeine due to possible insomnia side effects.

 Traditional use of this plant commonly used Catuaba (various species) alongside this plant for a wide range of ailments (Leslie Taylor, ND, 2005).
 A formula called Catuama® containing Ptychopetalum olacoides, Trichilia catigua, Paullinia cupana, and Zingiber officinalis, has been through numerous scientific peer reviewed studies showing synergy between the botanicals in this formula (V. Pontieri et al. 2007).
+Some sources report Catuama actually uses the Croton echinoides species instead of Ptychopetalum olacoides.
+The author has so far been unsuccessful in finding lab analysis of this preparation to confirm.

 Possible synergy with Smilax species due to the absorption aiding qualities of Smilax spp.